Presented by Janet Halls to the Calgary Women’s Literary Club

 Satiric humour highlights the prejudices of an American couple as they mount a vendetta against poor illegal Mexican immigrants that are camping near their gated community.
 Rich vs Poor and Man vs Environment are also themes.

 HOUSE OF SAND AND FOG, Andre Dubus III, 1999

-A County mistake leads to an escalating conflict over who has title for a house in a seaside town near San Francisco.
+A County mistake leads to an escalating conflict over who has title for a house in a town near San Francisco.
 Is it the blue-collar New England family who inherited it, or the Iranian American immigrant who has worked so hard to buy it?
-A metaphor for our times, House of Sand and Fog is the first American best-selling novel with a Muslim protagonist, finalist for the 1999 National Book Award, selected for Oprah’s Book Club and was made into a movie.
+This was the first American best-seller with a Muslim protagonist.

 THE BOAT PEOPLE, Sharon Bala, 2018